oracle/db-sharding/container-based-sharding-deployment/README.md

 # Oracle Globally Distributed Database in Linux Containers

-Learn about container deployment options for Oracle Globally Distributed Database in Linux Containers Release 23ai (v23.5).
+Learn about container deployment options for Oracle Globally Distributed Database in Linux Containers.

 ## Overview of Oracle Globally Distributed Database in Linux Containers